 Shadow work is the process of integrating the parts of our personality that have been repressed and made unconscious, otherwise known as our “shadow self.”

 Simply put, the key to integrating your shadow self as quickly and with as little existential turbulence as possible is to increase presence and body awareness.
 There are many techniques and modalities that you can use on your own, as well as practitioners you can see to help you increase presence and body awareness.

-In this blog post I’ll be talking about those methods, modalities and practitioners that I’ve found to be the best, along with other important things you’ll need to know in order to expedite and smooth out the process of integrating your shadow self.
+In this blog post I’ll be talking about those methods, modalities and practitioners that I’ve found to be the best, along with a 3 step process you can use to expedite and smooth out the process of integrating your shadow self.

 A mindfulness teacher of mine, Shinzen Young, says that the basic unit of creation is a simultaneous expansion and contraction.

 This fundamental dichotomy shows up in the various dichotomies that we see in our world: good/bad, male/female, yes/no, yin/yang, physical/spiritual, on/off, republican/democrat, the whole digital world is built on combinations of ones and zeros, light versus dark, so on and so forth.